ryanio/focusmusic.fm/README.md

-This is the front-end repository for [focusmusic.fm](https://focusmusic.fm)
+This is the old repository for focusmusic.fm

-If you'd like to contribute, please feel free to open a PR!